60+ Fun Road Trip Activities for Kids: How to Keep Kids Entertained on a Long Car Trip

 Food breaks, bathroom breaks, and just “stretch your legs” breaks are important for everyone.
 Don’t forget to stop and get some exercise.
 It breaks up the mood in the car and you can start fresh when you head out again.

 Need more tips about traveling with kids on a road trip?
-Check out A Road Trip with Kids and Toddlers: 20+ Tips to Survive and Thrive.
+We compiled our best tips for travel with kids.

 60+ Fun Road Trip Activities for Kids